isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2024.md

 </div>
 <p>A standout in Singapore’s youth football scene, Garv has demonstrated
 exceptional skills and resilience both on and off the pitch.
-As a midfielder for the Young Lions and a student VJC, he has mastered the art of juggling academics and excelling in high-performance sports.</p>
+As a midfielder for the Young Lions while preparing for the A-Levels, he has mastered the art of juggling academics and excelling in high-performance sports.</p>
 <p>Garv scored the winning goal in the National School Games (NSG) A Division
 Boys' Football Finals, securing VJC’s victory over SJI and retaining their title.
 On the international stage, he shone at the ASEAN Under-19 Boys